Alan Wood’s microscopical diary – 2024

 July 2024

 When I bought my Olympus BHMJ metallurgical microscope back in 2016, I hoped to be able to use it with a BH2-TR30 trinocular head.
 Unfortunately, this head is so heavy that the coarse focus drifts downwards, even with the tension set very high.
-While planning what to take to the photomicrography workshop for Positive View, I wondered if using the lighter BH-BI30 binocular head would solve the problem.
-So I assembled my BH-RLA vertical illuminator and my set of 5×, 10×, 20× and 40× Neo objectives.
+The instruction manual even says “For photomicrography, it is preferable to clamp the tension adjustment ring tightly to prevent the microscope body from dropping during operation.”.
+This has not been a problem for me because I prefer using the BH2-MA Brightfield Vertical Illuminator that came with the BHMJ on my BHT stand.
+However, while planning what to take to the photomicrography workshop for Positive View, I wondered if using a lighter head would solve the problem.
+So I assembled my BH-BI30 binocular head, my BH-RLA vertical illuminator and my set of 5×, 10×, 20× and 40× Neo objectives.

 BHMJ with BH-RLA vertical illuminator and Neo objectives